hstreb/docker-service/README.md

 This project shows how to configure a docker container as a service, using a jenkins image.

-Vagrant helps to automatize the things, it's not necessary.
-The steps to configure the docker container and setup a upstart service are in [setup.sh](setup.sh).
+Vagrant helps to automatize the things, it's not necessary any way.

+The steps to configure the docker container are in [setup.sh](setup.sh) and to setup a upstart service just copy [jenkins.conf](jenkins.conf) to /etc/init/.

 ### setup
 ```sh